serkonda7/termtable/README.md

 # V Terminal Tables
 ![CI](https://github.com/serkonda7/termtable/workflows/CI/badge.svg?branch=master)

-Simple but flexible module to display tables in the terminal.
+Simple and highly customizable library to display tables in the terminal.

+Some of the main features are:
+- Allow choosing from a total of six predefined [styles](#style)
+- Tab support _(each tab will be expanded to four spaces)_

 ## Installation
 `v install serkonda7.termtable`